Pencil Portrait Drawing - How to Draw a Nose

 Step 3 - The Final Tones

-Carefully refine the strength and subtlety of the tone, softening the lines that join each plane with graduated areas of shading.
+Finally, refine the strength and subtlety of the tone, carefully softening the lines that join each plane with graduated areas of shading.

 You must look more closely at this stage to try to discern the faint variations of shading within each area of tone.
 It is this close observation that will take your drawing to the next level.